 2. The term of office of members of the Executive Board shall be four years.
-In the course of the 12 months preceding the end of the four year term of office of the Chairperson and five members of the Executive Board, the Management Board or a smaller committee selected among Management Board members including a Commission representative shall carry out an assessment of performance of the Executive Board.
-The assessment shall take into account an evaluation of the Executive Board members' performance and the EU Centre's future tasks and challenges.
+In the course of the 12 months preceding the end of the four-year term of office of the Chairperson and five members of the Executive Board, the Management Board or a smaller committee selected among Management Board members including a Commission representative shall carry out an assessment of performance of the Executive Board members' performance and the EU Centre's future tasks and challenges.
 Based on the assessment, the Management Board may extend their term of office once.